adbiLenLa/countableinfinity/README.md

 #11b39/3qf:0z:vV

-the episanaT file contains an expansion of the geometric counting mechanism technology.  it is called dark matter nimi heksi.  the GCM technology is necessary for the imlementation of mechanical free association.
+the episanaT file contains an expansion of the geometric counting mechanism technology.  it is called dark matter nimi heksi.  the GCM technology is necessary for the implementation of mechanical free association.

 john david jones